Sydney’s Specialists in rising damp solutions

 1. Chemical Injection (our choice)

-Because this product is injected into the masonry under pressure using 450mm long injection lances, it means we can inject deeper into the masonry ensuring we get all the difficult locations like around fire places, thick walls and complex masonry junctions.
+Because this product is injected into the masonry under pressure using 450mm long injection lances, it means we can inject deeper into the masonry ensuring we get all the difficult locations like around fire places, thick walls and complex masonry junctions which other products can’t access nearly as well.

 2. Damp Course Creams